Quality of life comparison

 If you lived in French Polynesia instead of Czech Republic, you would:

-In Czech Republic, approximately 2.6 children die before they reach the age of one as of 2020.
-In French Polynesia, on the other hand, 4.5 children do as of 2020.
+In Czech Republic, approximately 2.4 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In French Polynesia, on the other hand, 4.4 children do as of 2022.

 The statistics above were calculated using the following data sources: The World Factbook.